Snowboard Clothing Buying Guide

 If your aspirations are less extreme and you rock the resorts a couple of times a season and play on the pistes and lift accessible off piste, then you can rely on any of the clothing in our range to deliver the performance and looks that you’ll want.
 Under your outerwear a clothing system is still the best way to go, wicking base layers (thermal underwear) are always better than a cotton tee and a thin fleece mid layer is much better than a cotton hoodie.

-Other than all of this waterproof/breathable performance and layering systems tech talk, there are some basic features to look out for:
+Other than all of this waterproof/breathable performance and layering systems tech talk, there are some basic features to look out for on your snowboarding jacket:

 Take a look at our other buying guides

 Snowboard Buying Guide